Create a sleep friendly bedroom

 Using harmful cleaning products

 Note: Label information could be misleading, and just because something says it is ‘green’ doesn’t mean it is.
-It pays to do a little research or get recommendations as to what products are best.
-Nourished Life have a nice range of eco-friendly cleaning products.
+It pays to do a little research or get recommendations for the best products.

 Please note: This article is not to be used as medical advice.
 Please consult a medical professional before using any sleep treatments.
 This post may contain affiliate links.